-Matt Turck is general manager of the Slate Group and publisher of Slate.
-Prior to joining Slate in 2009, Matt was with Time Incorporated, where he held several positions, including publisher of This Old House, overseeing all operations, and associate publisher of Time magazine where he was responsible for North American sales and marketing.
+Matt Turck is general manager of The Slate Group and publisher of Slate.
+Prior to joining Slate in 2009, Matt was with Time Inc., where he held several positions, including publisher of This Old House, overseeing all operations, and associate publisher of Time magazine, where he was responsible for North American sales and marketing.
 A native of Michigan and graduate of Michigan State University, he lives with his wife, two children, and more pets than he wants to admit, in Westchester, N.Y.

-Jacob Weisberg is chairman and editor-in-chief of the Slate Group, a unit of the Washington Post Co. devoted to developing Web-based publications.
+Jacob Weisberg is chairman and editor in chief of The Slate Group, a unit of the Graham Holdings Co. devoted to developing Web-based publications.
 Weisberg joined Slate shortly after its founding in 1996 as chief political correspondent.
 He succeeded Michael Kinsley to become Slate's second editor from 2002 until 2008, when he handed the job over to David Plotz.
-Before joining Slate, Weisberg wrote about politics for magazines including the New Republic, Newsweek, New York Magazine, Vanity Fair and the New York Times Magazine.
+Before joining Slate, Weisberg wrote about politics for magazines including the New Republic, Newsweek, New York Magazine, Vanity Fair, and the New York Times Magazine.
 His most recent book, The Bush Tragedy, was a New York Times bestseller in 2008.
 He is the co-author, with Robert E. Rubin, of In an Uncertain World (2003).
-He is also the author of the 1996 book In Defense of Government, the 2000 eBook The Road to Chadville, and the Bushisms series.
+He is also the author of the 1996 book In Defense of Government, the 2000 e-book The Road to Chadville, and the Bushisms series.

 Staff and Contributor Biographies

 Holly Allen is a Slate designer.
 Before joining Slate, she worked as an interactive designer for weather.com and as a design manager for washingtonpost.com.
 She earned her bachelor's degree at the University of Georgia.
-Holly lives in Atlanta with her husband, Tripper, and their golden retriever, Ed.
+Holly lives in Atlanta with her husband, Tripper, and their twin boys, Alex and Max.

 Allison Benedikt is the managing editor of Slate's Double X. Previously she was the film editor for the Village Voice, and has been a writer and editor at the Chicago Tribune and Brill’s Content.
 She’s a native of Youngstown, Ohio, graduated from the University of Michigan, and lives in Brooklyn.

-Andy Bowers is the editor of Slate's video magazine, Slate V. He also oversees the magazine's radio and podcasting projects.
+Andy Bowers is the creator and executive producer of Slate podcasts, and of Gabfest Radio from Slate and WNYC.
 Before joining Slate, he was a longtime correspondent and producer for National Public Radio; among other postings, he served as NPR's bureau chief in both London and Moscow and covered the wars in Bosnia and Kosovo.
 He is a graduate of Yale University and lives in Los Angeles.